 With a bit of spice, oodles of cheese and loads of deliciousness, this Low Carb Chili Relleno Casserole is pure comfort any time of day!
 It’s ridiculously simple and absolutely irresistible!

 I’ve served this versatile Tex-Mex Casserole Dish for a Lenten Friday night entree, Meatless Monday and weekend brunches.
-Plus, I loved having leftovers for lunch.
+Plus, I love having leftovers for lunch.